Conservation contributors

 USFWS biologist

-Winston Banko was a wildlife biologist with the U.S. Fish and Wildlife Service (and later the National Park Service) who became the preeminent historian and archivist of Nēnē conservation efforts.
-Banko spent years in Hawai'i (based at Hilo and Hawai'i Volcanoes National Park) methodically gathering data on the Nēnē's decline and the measures taken to recover it.
-By combing through old records, interviewing key participants, and conducting field observations, he compiled the most comprehensive account of Nēnē population history available.
-In 1978 Banko completed a monumental report, "History of the Nēnē (Hawaiian Goose) in Hawaii, 1778-1949," under the auspices of the University of Hawai'i's Cooperative National Park Resources Studies Unit.
-This exhaustive document (and its continuation covering 1950-1978) synthesized everything from early Hawaiian Kingdom records and explorer journals to modern wildlife surveys and captive-breeding logs.
-Banko's work catalogued the Nēnē's former abundance, its decline to just 30 birds by 1949, and the subsequent results of each year's releases and management actions.
-In 1979 he also published a comprehensive bibliography of Nēnē references, which became an invaluable resource for researchers.
-Virtually every subsequent study of the Nēnē has drawn on Banko's meticulous compilations.
-Winston Banko's analyses did more than record history they informed policy.
-His data on breeding success, survival rates, and distribution of released birds helped identify what was working and what wasn't in the restoration program.
-For example, Banko's documentation of low genetic diversity in the initial captive flock influenced later decisions to incorporate wild-caught birds for fresh bloodlines.
-His tallies of losses to predators underscored the need for predator control at release sites.
-Banko was also involved in drafting the first official Recovery Plan for the Nēnē (published in 1980), ensuring it was grounded in historical evidence and quantitative data.
-In the acknowledgments of that plan and other reports, Banko is often credited as the authority on all things Nēnē.
-In essence, he provided the institutional memory for Nēnē conservation a comprehensive understanding of how the Nēnē had been brought back from the brink.
-His dedication earned him admiration among peers; the Studies in Avian Biology volume on Hawaiian birds in 1990 was dedicated in part to Winston E. Banko for "laying the foundation" of knowledge on Hawaii's endangered avifauna.
-Through his painstaking research and factual rigor, Banko ensured that future generations would not repeat past mistakes and would appreciate the hard-won lessons - and successes - of the Nēnē conservation story.
+Winston Banko was a wildlife biologist with the U.S. Fish and Wildlife Service and later the National Park Service who became the program's historian.
+Based at Hilo and Hawai'i Volcanoes National Park, he spent years going through old records, interviewing the people who had run earlier work, and adding his own field observations to assemble the most complete population history of the species.
+In 1978 he completed "History of the Nēnē (Hawaiian Goose) in Hawaii, 1778-1949" through the University of Hawai'i's Cooperative National Park Resources Studies Unit.
+The report and its continuation covering 1950-1978 drew on Hawaiian Kingdom records, explorer journals, modern wildlife surveys, and captive-breeding logs.
+It catalogued the Nēnē's historical abundance, the decline to about 30 birds by 1949, and the year-by-year results of releases and management actions.
+In 1979 he published a bibliography of Nēnē references that subsequent researchers leaned on heavily.
+Banko's data fed directly into policy.
+His numbers on breeding success, survival, and the distribution of released birds showed which parts of the program were working and which were not.
+His documentation of low genetic diversity in the captive founder flock contributed to later decisions to bring in wild-caught birds for fresh bloodlines, and his tallies of predator losses argued for predator control at release sites.
+He helped draft the first official Recovery Plan for the Nēnē, published in 1980.
+The 1990 Studies in Avian Biology volume on Hawaiian birds was dedicated in part to Winston E. Banko for "laying the foundation" of knowledge on Hawai'i's endangered avifauna.